augustovictor/software-architecture-specialization/README.md

 - Identify the main objects in the system
 - Identify the relevant libraries (third-party)
 - Come up with the relationship between these components;

+#### Package Diagram
+Shows packages and the dependencies between them.

+Groups elements that are related (based on data, classes other packages, or user tasks);

+Defines a namespace for the elements within.

+Name elements with a fully qualified name. `<namespace>.<element_name>`.

+If the package has no elements to show in the package, its name should be centralized in the component element;

+When details are needed we can place the package name in the tab and the element centralized or below.
+E.g.: interface Movement

+Elements can be set as public or private;

+Packages can:
+- Import elements from another package;
+- Import the whole content from another package;
+- Be merged;

+The relationship between elements is denoted by a dashed line with fulfilled arrow.
+- The `<import>` tag defines the element to be accessed is public;
+- The `<access>` tag defines the element to be accessed is private;
+- The `<merge>` tag defines a merge;
+    - Concept of generalization;
+- The `<uses>` tag defines that a package A needs a package B for its full implementation.
+If there is no definition for package B there is no A;